 There is another extreme to that, when the makers won't reveal the steel used in the product.
 Although that could have different reasons.
 E.g. if the maker is not revealing the

-steel name/composition that can be a clear indication of a cheap, one, most of the times btw.
+steel name/composition, that can be a clear indication of a cheap one most of the time, by the way.
 Alternatively, that mystery steel is a good proprietary steel.
 I still don't

-understand what's the point in concealing the steel chemical composition though.
-Today's science can deduce what is the star billions of light years away composed of, and if some
+understand what's the point in concealing a steel’s chemical composition, though.
+Today's science can deduce what the star billions of light years away is composed of, and if some

 think a lab can't tell what's in the piece of metal right in front of them, they're badly mistaken.

-Alloys are grouped by their general stain resistance properties, simply put stainless or not.
-Let's mention again, the term stainless doesn't really apply to knives, steels are resistant to corrosion, to various degree, that's all.
-There is no reason to group the alloys by countries, since in today's world alloys from any country are used in cutlery from many different countries, e.g. Swedish steels are very popular in Japan, other Euro steels are used in US, and after all, even if the steel is produced in one country, that doesn't mean identical alloy is not produced in another country, under different name.
+Alloys are grouped by their general stain resistance, simply put: Stainless or not.
+Let's mention again, the term stainless doesn't really apply to knives, steels are resistant to corrosion, to various degrees, that's all.
+There is no reason to group the alloys by countries, since in today's world alloys from any country are used in cutlery from many different countries, e.g. Swedish steels are very popular in Japan, other Euro steels are used in the US and after all, even if the steel is produced in one country, that doesn't mean an identical alloy is not produced in another country, under different name.

 Note